ENCCS/julia-for-hpc/content/MPI.rst

    # on some HPC systems you might need 'srun -n 4' instead of 'mpirun -np 4'
    # on Vega, add this module for MPI libraries: ml add foss/2020b
-   $ mpirun -np 4 julia hello.py
+   $ mpirun -np 4 julia hello.jl

    # Hello from process 1 out of 4
    # Hello from process 0 out of 4